Haaruuns/front-end/Coursework/learning_diary.md

  `[type="email"] `, and I also used .faq-group-body.open to style the FAQ item when it’s opened.
 Seeing how CSS and JavaScript work together like that was a nice "aha" moment.

 I also created a footer with navigation links.
 Overall, I improved my understanding of how JavaScript and CSS work together to build interactive web components.

+**03.11.2025**

+In this stage, I focused on making the website fully responsive and setting up the mobile hamburger menu.
+Initially, the layout broke on smaller screens, and elements were not scaling correctly.
+After reviewing the structure, I discovered the problem came from using fixed width values in my container classes instead of max-width.
+Changing this made the layout flexible, allowing it to adapt smoothly to different screen sizes.

+I also learned how to adjust multiple elements at once within media queries, which helped optimize the styling and avoid repetitive code.
+Throughout this process, I gained a better understanding of responsive design principles, how media queries control layout behavior, and how important flexible sizing is for mobile usability.
+The result is a fully responsive layout that looks clean and functions properly on both desktop and mobile devices.